ycexiao/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

          - The maximum supported Python version e.g. |PYTHON_MAX_VERSION|
        * - needs_c_code_compiled
-         - Indicates whether C code compilation is required.
+         - Specifies whether C code compilation is required.
-           For pure Python packages, use ``No``
+           For pure Python packages, the default value is ``No``.
        * - has_gui_tests
-         - Indicates whether GUI tests are included.
+         - Specifies whether GUI tests are included.
-           For most packages, use ``No``
+           For most packages, the default value is ``No``.

 #.
 Enter the Level 5 project.